ripleymj/ansible-demo/README.md

 Note the following files, in particular:

 * `site.yml` - this is the playbook file that ties things together, and will be run
-* `roles/web-server/files/static.html` - copied verbation from exercise4c
+* `roles/web-server/files/static.html` - copied verbatim from exercise4c
-* `roles/web-server/templates/index.html.j2` - copied verbation from exercise4c
+* `roles/web-server/templates/index.html.j2` - copied verbatim from exercise4c
 * `roles/web-server/handlers/main.yml` - the Apache restart handler moved here
 * `roles/web-server/tasks/main.yml` - the package installation tasks moved here
 * `roles/web-server/vars/main.yml` - the package name variables moved here

-You can now run your modular playbook like so:
+Change back to the `exercise5` directory, and you can now run your modular playbook like so:

 `ansible-playbook -i ../inventory site.yml`